United Kingdom requests airlines to avoid Belarusian airspace and suspends Belavia's operating permit - Aviation24.be

 — Rt Hon Grant Shapps MP (@grantshapps) May 24, 2021

-Europe strongly condemned the hijacking for political reasons hence more sanctions against Belarus will most likely follow.
+Europe strongly condemned the hijacking for political reasons, hence more sanctions against Belarus will most likely follow.